They say the journey of a thousand miles begins with a single step, but in Belize an excursion usually begins with a smile.

 The Maya Mountains are visible for most of the hour and half drive, with the distinctive, jagged Cockscomb Mountains becoming more distinct as you move inland and pass the national capitol of Belmopan and the turn off to the Hummingbird Highway.
 More fertile farmland appears and the land begins undulating towards the foothills of the Maya Mountains

-The trip is comfortable and it will seem like no time at all before you’re passing the sprawling Mennonite community of Spanish Lookout, the well-tended agricultural stations of Central Farm and the old British Forces base of Holdfast Camp to begin approaching the twin towns of first Santa Elena and then San Ignacio across the Hawksworth Bridge.
+The trip is comfortable and it will seem like no time at all before you’re passing the sprawling Mennonite community of Spanish Lookout, the well-tended agricultural stations of Central Farm & the old British Forces base of Holdfast Camp to begin approaching the twin towns of first Santa Elena & then San Ignacio across the Hawksworth Bridge.

 San Ignacio is where many people become introduced to Belize’s rich Maya culture, both through today’s Maya citizens and the remnants of the many structures, temples and archaeological sites dotting the area.
 Cahal Pech, a lovely excavated site with a royal palace and ceremonial areas is near the centre of town on the way to Chaa Creek.
 Sprawling, shady El Pilar and the exquisite temple of Xunantunich are also close by.